 While Activision representatives declined to comment, the company did send out a statement announcing the settlement of the litigation.

-The terms of the settlement, according to the statement, are "strictly confidential."
+The terms of the settlement, according to Activision's statement, are "strictly confidential."

 Today's decision comes after days of behind closed doors meetings between the attorneys.
-On Wednesday, attorneys for both groups were in a conference room behind closed doors, apparently hammering out the details of a settlement agreement.
+On Wednesday, lawyers for both groups were seen together in a conference room, apparently hammering out the details of a settlement agreement.

 The hearing scheduled for the day never happened and after about half a day of meetings the judge adjourned the courtroom saying they would continue the hearings today.

 Publisher Activision and former members of Encino-based game developer Infinity Ward were set to go to court on June 1st to try a lawsuit in which up to $1 billion was at stake.
 West and Zampella sued their former publisher after they were fired from the studio they founded, claiming they were wrongfully terminated so that Activision could avoid paying out millions in bonuses for sales of Call of Duty: Modern Warfare 2.

 Activision had countersued West and Zampella, claiming the pair had planned to steal away top Infinity Ward talent and take them to rival publisher EA.